cifer76/tgbot-lambda/README.md

 [x] record the number of group members or subscribers [x] keep only noun tags
+[x] support indexing the group when the bot is added into it [x] support english tokenizing & segmenting
+[x] why sometimes the bot doesn't receive my_chat_member message when a new user starts it?
-[x] support indexing the group when the bot is added into it [ ] rate the group periodically, then sort them during search recalling
+[ ] rate the group periodically, then sort them during search recalling

 # Set up webhook